osamaalmughanni/Kumiko/Kumiko/docs.md

 ### 5.2 Edit the configuration file

 To customize Kumiko's behavior, you can modify the `config.json` file.
-Follow these steps:

 1. Close Kumiko.
 2. Locate the `config.json` file at `%LOCALAPPDATA%\Kumiko`.